 Low level Alliance players may take a portal to Ironforge, then a flight to Stormfeather Outpost.

-Low level Horde players may take a portal or zeppelin to Undercity, then a flight to Hiri’watha Research Station.
+Low level Horde players may take a portal to Undercity, then a flight to Hiri’watha Research Station.

 Isle of Quel’Danas